List of All-Ireland Senior Football Championship final goalscorers

 Scoring in Gaelic games: Most scores are points but there are goals too.

 The last final to finish goalless was in 2022.

+The first ever goal in a final was scored by William Spain twelve minutes from the end of the 1887 final.
+Billy Mackessy scored the first hat-trick in the 1911 final.
 Dean Rock holds the record for the fastest goal scored in the history of All-Ireland SFC finals, after sending the ball past David Clarke directly from the throw-in of the 2020 final, breaking Kerryman Garry McMahon's record which had stood since the 1962 final.